danielangus/leaf-classification/Proposal.md

 ### Solution Statement

-In order to complete this problem, I will use both the extracted features and images to create an effective classifier.
+In order to complete this problem, I will use the extracted features to build an effective leaf classifier.
+I chose not to use the images for two reasons.
+The first is that a typical effective strategy for classifying images is through a convolutional neural network (CNN).
+To implement a CNN, the images would have to be resized, which would eliminate some of the disinguishing characteristics of the leaves - their edges.
+The second reason for not using the image data is that the extracted features contain most or all of the information that can be gleaned from images, and so it would be redundant to make a classifier that uses them.

 An adequate solution to this problem is having at least 99% accuracy on a validation set and under 0.1 log loss on the testing set.

 ### Benchmark Model